JeffreyRuder/socket-message/README.md

 ## Other Available Scripts
 Review the `package.json` files for the client and server to see additional scripts, such as scripts for linting, fixing linter errors, and scripting.
 If I were onboarding other developers for this project, I would recommend installing relevant editor plugins (such as Typescript and ESLint plugins for VSCode).

+There are some basic front-end tests in the clint code base.
+Navigate to the `client` directory and run `yarn test` to run them.

 ## Opportunities for More Development
 * Server and clients should communicate via https, not http
 * Server's CORS policy is probably too accepting